brackets-userland/brackets-snippets/README.md

 Snippets extension for Brackets

-Default shortcut to launch is Ctrl+Alt+Space (Cmd-Ctrl-Space for Mac)
+Default shortcut to launch is *Alt-S*

+You can go to *Edit -> Trigget code snippet* to open the settings dialog and change the shortcut.

 See [CHANGELOG](CHANGELOG.md) for latest news on features/fixes.